ICEYE and Audacy join forces

 Helsinki-based Earth observation company ICEYE has signed a memorandum of understanding with American space communications service provider Audacy to explore continuous satellite communications.

 The duo will set out to explore how Audacy’s planned in-orbit communications network could be best utilised with ICEYE’s microsatellite constellation.
 The Iceye-X2 currently goes online 25 times a day, whenever it passes over a ground station, with each fly-over enabling the transfer of data and other essential functions.

 This translates to ICEYE’s SAR-imaging service promise of an average revisit time of three hours.
 With Audacy’s inter-satellite data relay network, the imaging data could be provided almost continuously.

-“Audacy’s communications network complements the approach we’ve used so far and helps us bring additional value to the market,” commented Rafal Modrzewski, CEO and co-founder of ICEYE.
+“Audacy’s communications network complements the approach we’ve used so far and helps us bring additional value to the market,” commented Rafal Modrzewski, CEO and co-founder of ICEYE, in a release.

 “We’re eager to provide our customers with radar satellite imaging at unprecedented timelines – in the future measured in just minutes.”

 Audacy is planning for its commercial inter-satellite data relay network to go live in 2021 and, in the meantime, will provide its customers communications services through a ground network.

 ICEYE has recently strengthened its team and is aiming to launch five additional microsatellites into orbit during 2019.
 The company has also been busy co-operating with other companies to develop and complement its service offering.